Bath Salts Addiction Treatment

 What is Bath Salts Addiction Treatment and What Does That Look Like at PRC?

-The Phoenix Recovery and Counseling Centers offer therapy, rehab, and treatment for those who struggle with bath salts or synthetic cathinone abuse and bath salts addiction.
-Our services and treatments for bath salts addiction include a Partial Hospitalization Program (PHP) Day Program, Intensive Outpatient Program (IOP), and General Outpatient Program (GOP).
-If Residential Treatment is necessary as part of bath salts drug treatment or rehab, the cases will be coordinated with a partnering residential treatment facility.
+The Phoenix Recovery Center offers therapy, rehab, and treatment for those who struggle with bath salts or synthetic cathinone abuse and bath salts addiction.
+Our services and treatments for bath salts addiction include an Inpatient Residential Program, Partial Hospitalization Program (PHP) Day Program, Intensive Outpatient Program (IOP), and General Outpatient Program (GOP).

 Phoenix Recovery Experience